tenbonks/gravBALL/README.md

 - A score tracker - So you can feel the intensity when you're about to beat the high-score

-- A locally set High score, in the user's browser - So the highscore won't be reset if the user closes the game
+- A locally set High score, in the user's browser - So the high score won't be reset if the user closes the game

 - A mute button - To enable the user to play the game without game sounds. information is displayed to the user if sound is on or off.

-- A option to "Contact Me" - For if the user wants to colloborate, or maybe report a bug if found.
+- A option to "Contact Me" - For if the user wants to collaborate, or maybe report a bug if found, a confirmation email will be sent to the supplied email address.

 Note that the "mute" button was implemented as an outcome from a trial of the site, I sent it out via slack, and as a response to the following feedback -